-- Make an internal complaint/report to the Interim Title IX Coordinator Wendy Ballast at 269.337.4437; Title IX Deputy Coordinators Erin Dafoe at 269.337.6159, Erin Cook at 269.337.6446, or Brooke Kolodzieczyk at 269.337.4479. - Contact the Chief Safety and Security Officer at 269.337.4225 for assistance in filing a criminal complaint and preserving physical evidence; and/or - Contact local law enforcement to file a criminal complaint.
+- Make an internal complaint/report to the Title IX Coordinator Surangi Pradhan at 269.337.6538, Title IX Deputy Coordinators Kally Graham at 269.337.6356, Leah Harrison at 269.337.4568, or Andrea Swintal at 269.337.5557. - Contact the Chief Safety and Security Officer at 269.337.4225 for assistance in filing a criminal complaint and preserving physical evidence; and/or - Contact local law enforcement to file a criminal complaint.

-Complainants may pursue some or all of these steps at the same time (e.g., one may simultaneously pursue an internal complaint and a criminal complaint).
-When initiating any of the above, complainants need not know whether they wish to request any particular course of action, nor how to label what happened.
+Complainants may pursue some or all these steps at the same time (e.g., one may simultaneously pursue an internal complaint and a criminal complaint).
+When initiating any of the above, complainants need not know whether they wish to request any course of action, nor how to label what happened.
 Choosing to make a complaint, and deciding how to proceed after making the complaint, can be a process that unfolds over time.
-Before or during this decisionmaking process, complainants and other reporting persons are encouraged to seek support and information from a confidential resource.
+Before or during this decision-making process, complainants and other reporting persons are encouraged to seek support and information from a confidential resource.
 WMed prohibits retaliation against any person or group who makes a good faith complaint, cooperates with an investigation, or participates in a grievance or related processes.